Our Local Offer

 At Beckfoot Heaton Primary School, we aim to provide an emotionally secure environment to help and support all the children and their families.
 Every child’s well-being is at the heart of everything that we do.
 Relationships with class teachers are a priority and children know who they can speak to if needed.
 Reasonable adjustments are made to ensure that all children feel valued, safe, secure and happy in class.

 Strategies to develop the emotional and social wellbeing of the children are integrated into all aspects school life and the curriculum and all staff are involved in identifying signs of anxiety or social, emotional and behavioural needs.
+As a school we deliver the My Happy Mind programme, empathy work and the story project to support children’s emotional wellbeing.
 Out of school hours activities such as Sports, Music and Homework clubs are adapted for children with Special Educational Needs and Disabilities (SEND) to ensure they can participate fully and are supported by Inclusion staff if necessary.
 SEND children may have extra provision to help achieve outcomes, for example Nurture time in the woodland or time in the 4D space to develop language skills.

 Staff support families in understanding children’s needs and putting strategies in place to make a difference and meet agreed outcomes.
 Each child with identified Special Educational Needs and/or Disabilities at SEND Support and above, have an Individual Support Plan detailing the provisions that will be accessed to support the child’s development.
 Where appropriate, the school works with external agencies to seek advice and support for what actions we should take.
 At other times we may make referrals to these agencies so that additional support can be put in place.
-We are also able to offer Counselling for identified children in school when necessary.
+We are also able to offer Counselling for identified children in school when necessary; this service provides mental health support.

 Who can I contact for further information?